RedHatInsights/distributors-backend/README.md

 ## Prerequisites

-- This project requires Python 3 and Django REST Framework to run.
-We recommend to use at least Python 3.10, but any version 3.6+ will work too.
-Once you have those all you will want to create and activate a virtual environment for the app and install Django.
-The project uses a Makefile to simplify getting started.
+- This project requires Python 3 and [uv](https://docs.astral.sh/uv/) to run.

 - This project uses [Makefile](https://www.gnu.org/software/make/).
 There are several recipes included to ease the task of installing and running the application.

-**NOTE**: Most of the Makefile recipes enforce the use of [virtual environments](https://docs.python.org/3/library/venv.html), and by default they will check if there is a virtual environemnt activated, refusing to run otherwise.
+**NOTE**: Most of the Makefile recipes enforce the use of [virtual environments](https://docs.python.org/3/library/venv.html), and by default they will check if there is a virtual environment activated, refusing to run otherwise.

 ### **Optional for deploying to ephemeral environments:**